HermanToothrot10/qubic-capital-manual/docs/proposals/mktp.md

 If approved and sufficient funds are available according to fund allocation priority, the proposal is executed immediately at epoch end and the deal is executed automatically and in full.

-Marketplace proposals are either fully executed or not executed at all.